synrais/ArduinoOBI-Auto-RP2040/README.md

 ## Manual Rescan

-Send `s` (or `S`) over the serial monitor at any time to trigger a fresh scan of the currently inserted battery.
+Hit `Enter` (or send `S`) over the serial monitor at any time to trigger a fresh scan of the currently inserted battery.
 Handy after a tool draw-down or thermal event to check updated state.

 ---
 ---